 These scenarios are what we call Level 5 Events, and they include Category 5 hurricanes or typhoons, Level 5 earthquakes, Category 5 winter storms, and other extreme natural events.

 These are events that cause loss of life, destruction of infrastructure, and require the survival skills to overcome.

-Here are just a few likely scenarios that have happened before and will probably happen again:
+Here are just a few likely scenarios that have happened before and will definitely happen again:

 - Crop failures

 - Pandemics – Full scale ebola outbreak shut down borders and caused martial law (update from 2020 – I warned you, didnt I).

 - Volcanic eruptions